mopelabs/jqueryconfig/README.md

 ## Optimize the Size
 By leaving out functionality that you do not need, you can reduce the file size of jQuery.
 A smaller, custom build will make your website load faster.

-On [jqueryconfig.com](www.jqueryconfig.com) you can create make your own jQuery, selecting only the modules you need.
+On [jqueryconfig.com](www.jqueryconfig.com) you can create your own jQuery, selecting only the modules you need.
 ![](module-animation.gif)